sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - A student can access their slack channel message by opening slack or go to `palexternal.slack.com`

-- Does each student receive an email regarding how to access CNA course contents?
-No. They just receive slack channel messege that contains PCF (CND) and AWS credentials (CNA)

 - In order to see the self-evaluation, please go to [https://registration.education.pivotal.io/admin/cohorts](https://registration.education.pivotal.io/admin/cohorts)